Daksh4Code/FamConnect-Family-contacts-simplified/README.md

 **Why is this project of interest to me?**

-- The *"FamContact"* project holds profound personal significance for me, as it embodies the cultural values and dynamics of my upbringing.
+- The *"FamConnect"* project holds profound personal significance for me, as it embodies the cultural values and dynamics of my upbringing.
 I originate from a background where close-knit, extended family structures